 This event will take place on Zoom, a free video-conferencing software platform.
 Attendees should have access to a computer, smart phone, or tablet with a camera and an internet connection.
 Attendees may also wish to have some writing materials nearby for capturing thoughts during this event.

 Closed captioning will be provided.

-Dr. Dan Siegel is a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindfulness Awareness Research Center at UCLA.
-Dr. Siegel is also the Executive Director of the Mindsight Institute, Medical Director of the Lifespan Learning Institute and on the Advisory Board of the Blue School in New York City.
-He has published many critically acclaimed and best selling books including his most recent one, Aware: The Science and Practice of Presence.
+Dr. Dan Siegel is a clinical professor of psychiatry at the UCLA School of Medicine and the founding codirector of the Mindfulness Awareness Research Center at UCLA.
+Dr. Siegel is also the executive director of the Mindsight Institute, medical director of the Lifespan Learning Institute, and on the Advisory Board of the Blue School in New York City.
+He has published many critically acclaimed and best-selling books, including his most recent, Aware: The Science and Practice of Presence.

 Orlando Villarraga is a poet, musician, and visual artist.
-As an ally to the Teyuna indigenous tribes of Colombia, Orlando contributes as an interpreter and organizer to help bridge communication of ancient earth-based philosophy to the western world, as well as supporting the tribal communities in the process of living in a post-colonial society.
-A cofounder of The Resonance Experience, a group of innovators revealing the power of experiential sound in “refreshing” how we listen to the world, Orlando’s work includes guiding deep personal inquiries in the form of sound meditation.
-He is currently a fellow of the Garrison Institute..
+As an ally to the Teyuna indigenous tribes of Colombia, Villarraga contributes as an interpreter and organizer to help bridge communication of ancient earth-based philosophy to the Western world, and supporting tribal communities in the process of living in a postcolonial society.
+A cofounder of the Resonance Experience, a group of innovators revealing the power of experiential sound in “refreshing” how we listen to the world, Villarraga’s work includes guiding deep personal inquiries in the form of sound meditation.
+He is currently a fellow of the Garrison Institute.